Hugh MacNeil

 Hugh MacNeil (26 October 1860 – 14 September 1924) was a New Zealand cricketer, golfer and businessman.

 Life and business career

-Hugh MacNeil was born in Glasgow in 1860, his parents' second son.
-The family migrated to Dunedin in 1865.
-He attended Otago Boys' High School and Christ's College, Christchurch.
+Hugh MacNeil was born at Glasgow in 1860, his parents' second son.
+The family migrated to Dunedin in New Zealand in 1865.
+He was educated at Otago Boys' High School and Christ's College, Christchurch.

 His father, also Hugh MacNeil, founded the retail company Briscoe and Co.
 Young Hugh spent his working career with the company, eventually becoming the governing director for Australia and New Zealand.
 He married Ellie Rutherford in Sydney in November 1884.